Updated: July 27, 2023

 As you add more people with “higher scores” than you and take out those who drag you down – expect your own average to increase, along with the quality of your life.

 If you can do it, then I guarantee that you’ll have a better attitude towards work, have a deeper motivation to succeed, and encounter more opportunities in your life.

 Now, remember your bystanders?

-Yes, they’re still there – most probably just watching and cheering you on your success.
+Yes, they’re still there – most probably just watching and cheering you on for your success.
 Do them a huge favor and invite them to “join the parade.”
 In short, pay it forward and be the hero they need.

 In the grand scheme of things, transforming your bystanders to become heroes themselves will increase your own average as well.

 And in the end, not only were you able to change and improve your life, but you also became a hero and helped others to change theirs for the better as well.

 Who are your heroes?
 Your vampires?
 Your bystanders?

 More importantly, to the people that matter to you most, are you their hero?
 Their vampire?
 Or just a bystander to them?